luiz-henrique-gyn/zaigar-finance-amm/CONTRIBUTING.md

-# Contributing to the Yieldbay ecosystem 🌴
+# Contributing to the Zaigar ecosystem Z

 Thanks for taking the time to contribute !